Pumpkin Chocolate Chip Oatmeal Bars

 - 1/2 cup mini chocolate chips

 - Preheat oven to 350F degrees.
-Spray 8 x 8 pan with cooking spray or line with parchment paper.
+Lightly spray 8 x 8 square baking pan with cooking spray or line with parchment paper.
 Set aside.

 - Mix together oats, flour, brown sugar, baking powder, salt, cinnamon, and pumpkin pie spice.
 Add in the vanilla, pumpkin, milk, egg, and molasses.
 Mix together until evenly combined.
 Stir in mini chocolate chips.
 Do NOT overmix.

-These bars can easily be made vegan by using vegan chocolate chips and using a “flax egg” instead of a regular egg.
+- You can choose to leave out the egg by using a “flax egg” instead of a regular egg.
 Flax egg = mix 1 tbsp ground flax with 3 tbsp warm water and let it sit for 10 minutes while it “gels” up.
 Use the "flax gel" as a replacement for the egg.
+To make vegan, use this flax egg as well as dairy free milk and chocolate chips.